kolganovaanna/GA3/README.md

 I would say it's mostly fine but there are places where formatting doesn't look like I want it to, so I basically went through the same steps to render the file again after I adjusted my Markdown file.

-At the end I also committed to the README file again, like it was asked:
+At the end I also committed to the README file again, as it was asked:

 ```bash
 git add README.md